Crickly/crickly-playcricket/README.md

 Crickly-playcricket 🏏
 ==================================

-Django-Cricket-PlayCricket-Link is an extension to [Crickly](https://github.com/Crickly/crickly/).
+Crickly-PlayCricket is an extension to [Crickly](https://github.com/Crickly/crickly/).
 It links the core app with the ECB Play Cricket System.

 📝 _Note_: Development is still in progress and not in a stable state.
 I doubt it'll (know it wont) work yet! 🤪